Ojamajo Doremi probably has the most musical references and motifs of any anime series. Even the magical sparks are shaped like musical notes.

-In the shared universe novel Exiled: Caln of the Claw the Dancers of the Mrem use drums, dance and i at least one case bagpipes to strengthen their psychic powers.
+In the shared universe novel Exiled: Caln of the Claw the Dancers of the Mrem use drums, dance and, in at least one case, bagpipes to strengthen their psychic powers.

 The Dresden Files: In Dead Beat, we learn that necromancers require a steady rhythm to maintain control of whatever corpses they've raised.
 Typically, this can be done by beating a drum, or just tapping a book against your thigh.
 Or you could use a huge sub-woofer mounted on a car.
 Necromancy aside, magic can be powered by emotion, and music can inspire emotion; therefore, music is one of many tools available to magic users.

 In Shannon Hale's Book of a Thousand Days, Dashti uses this to heal various ailments.

 In The Echorium Sequence, the Singers of the titular Echorium use five "Songs of Power" to heal, manipulate, punish, or induce living death.

 In Lisa Shearin's "Raine Benares" series, spellsingers are a specialized type of magic user who can channel magic through their voices and cast spells through song.
 They are particularly effective at influencing emotions.

 In Diana Wynne Jones' The Magicians of Caprona this is how most spells work.
 A particularly amusing example occurs when one of the children decide to use the most powerful song spell ever created, used to drive out an evil devil centuries ago, but with the words changed around to clean the dinner dishes.
 While it did make the dishes look clean, it backfired when for weeks afterward, anything eaten or cooked with those dishes wound up having a greasy, soapy taste.
 Oops.